 There is no "pre-law" track at Stanford.
-Law schools welcome all majors, so pursue something that you find intellectually exciting.
+Law schools welcome all majors, so seek courses/majors that you find intellectually exciting.
 As long as your major requires you to write well and to develop critical thinking skills, you can become a strong applicant.

 Pre-Law Academic Advising at Stanford

-Kathy Wright, the Stanford Pre-law advisor (located in Undergraduate Advising and Research on the first floor in Sweet Hall) is available to provide information and advice in response to your pre-law advising inquiries at any point in your undergraduate career and throughout the application process.
+Kathy Wright, the Stanford Pre-law advisor (located in Academic Advising on the first floor in Sweet Hall) is available to provide information and advice in response to your pre-law advising inquiries at any point in your undergraduate career and throughout the application process.

 Pre-law advising resources include one-on-one appointments, law-related programming, informational visits from law school deans of admission, group advising, personal statement review, strategies for preparing for the LSAT, choosing where to apply, advice on when to apply, taking a gap year, etc.

-All UAR Pre-law advising services are available to current students and alumni.
+All Pre-law academic advising services are available to current students and alumni only.

 Personal Statement Review